-Please add our email address to your contacts to ensure you receive all of our updates and information as email is our primary form of contact.
-Additionally, we may send home iers or post other information on our website on occasion.
-Follow us on Facebook!
+Please add our email address of email@example.com to your contacts to ensure that you receive all of our updates and information as email is our primary form of contact.
+Additionally, we may send home fliers or post other information on our website on occasion.
+Like and follow us on Facebook!

 Applications and Health Forms

 Our camper application and health forms can be found here.
 Each camper must have a completed on-line application as well as completed health forms no later than June 15th.
 The health form may be completed by a parent or guardian.
-The immunization records must have the physician’s stamp or signature.
+The immunization records must be the most current year and have the physician’s stamp or signature.

 What to Bring (and not to bring!) to Camp

-Parents should send on the child’s rst day of camp the following items, clearly labeled with your child’s full name:
+Parents can drop off early or send their child on the first day with the following items, clearly labeled with your child’s first and last name:

 • 3 bathing suits

 ALL CLOTHING WORN TO CAMP EACH DAY SHOULD BE CLEARLY LABELED WITH YOUR CHILD’S FULL NAME.
 Not having your child’s name in clothing can cause confusion and lost items.
 Campers should wear sneakers and socks or closed-toed athletic sandals every day.
-Crocs and ip- ops may be worn for swim only, but are not necessary.
+Crocs and flip- flops may be worn for swim only, but are not necessary.
 We wash and dry campers’ bathing suits on the premises and provide clean towels at each swim period.
-Please do not send your child with cash, electronics, toys of any kind, trading cards of any kind, or any other personal belongings other than those mentioned above.
+Please do not send your child with cash, electronics, toys, trading cards of any kind, or any other personal belongings other than those mentioned above.
 Cellphone use is prohibited at camp – we want to unplug!
 We are not responsible for any lost or stolen personal property.

 For parents with children who will be utilizing camp busing:

 There is no food allowed on camp transportation.
 Parents are not allowed to board or ride on camp vehicles.
-Please wait a safe distance from the curb and do not attempt to have your child board the bus until it has come to a complete stop and has turned on the appropriate safety signs, lights, etc. Wait for the bus counselor to get off the bus and get your child.
+Please wait at a safe distance from the curb and do not attempt to have your child board the bus until it has come to a complete stop and has turned on the appropriate safety signs, lights, etc. Please wait for the bus counselor to get off the bus to assist your child to safely board the bus.
 ALWAYS cross in front of the bus, NEVER behind.
-Make sure that you are at least 10 feet ( ve giant steps) ahead of the bus before crossing.
 When crossing in front of the bus, you should be able to maintain eye contact with the driver.
+Make sure that you are at least 10 feet ahead of the bus before crossing.
 Campers are required to wear safety belts and or child restraints.
 Children need to remain seated for the entire trip.
 Badger Day Camp is not responsible for campers prior to pick-up or after drop off.
 Your child will not be left at your drop-off location unless a known and listed parent, guardian or contact is present.
 The child will be brought back to camp and need to be picked up by an authorized contact.

 For parents with children who will either pick up or drop off their child:

-Half Day and Mini Day: Parents who will pick up their children at either 1pm for the Half Day Program or at 2pm for the Mini Day, may drive their cars into the driveway where there will be staff instructing you where to park.
-Please leave promptly after your child has been dismissed to you as it will help to alleviate traf c in the lot.
+Half Day and Mini Day pick up: Parents who will pick up their children at either 1pm for the Half Day Program or at 2pm for the Mini Day program, may drive their cars into the driveway where there will be staff instructing you where to park.
+Please leave promptly after your child has been dismissed to you as it will help to alleviate traffic in the lot.
 Sign out sheets will be available each day.
 Please make sure to sign your child out every day.

-Full Day: Parents who will pick up their children for the Full Day Program will NOT be permitted to drive their car into the driveway until after 4:15 or until all camp vehicles have departed.
+Full Day pick up: Parents who will pick up their children for the Full Day Program will NOT be permitted to drive their car into the driveway after 3pm until 4:15pm or until all camp vehicles have departed.
 Sign out sheets must be signed each day.

-IMPORTANT: Please always make sure to sign out your child from the of ce.
+IMPORTANT: Please always make sure to sign out your child from the office.
 If your child arrives to camp late, please make sure to sign them in at the office.